The Digital nomad visa is the newest visa offering for non-EU citizens hoping to live and work in Spain.

 Digital nomadism is a great way to explore the world without negatively impacting on your career development and the new digital nomad in Spain will open up a whole new world of exploration for established digital nomads.
 If you’re thinking of applying for the visa then it’s important to establish a remote career first: start your own online business, build a client base, and ensure you are financially secure, and the rest will follow.

 Are you thinking of living and working in Spain?
 Does the idea of a nomadic lifestyle appeal to you?
-Whether you dream is to buy or rent a property in Spain, our local property experts are perfectly placed to help you find the home of your dreams.
+Whether you dream is to buy a property in Spain or rent a property in Spain, Right Casa Estate Agents is perfectly placed to help you find the home of your dreams with offices in Calahonda and Alhaurin de la Torre, we have over 2000 properties on the Costa Del Sol for sale!
 Get in touch today to find out more about how we can help you.